Emergency Tooth Extraction Near Me in Rockville, Maryland

 - Comprehensive review of your dental history and your medical conditions

-- X-ray taken to inspect the entire tooth and mouth
+- X-rays are taken to inspect the entire tooth and mouth, and to help plan emergency extractions

 - If extraction is appropriate, the patient will sign a consent form